EwenDC/root-automated-setup/README.md

 ];
 ```

 You will need to add a new entry for your added language inside of the `languages` list.
 Copy an existing line and replace the name and locale with your language's name and the same [two letter language code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) you used for the file.
 You will also need to provide a flag image for the language selector.
-I reccommend finding an appropriate flag SVG on wikimedia and downloading the lowest resolution png proxy provided.
+I recommend finding an appropriate flag SVG on wikimedia and downloading the lowest resolution png proxy provided.
 Save it to the `/src/images/languages` folder with an appropriate name, then add an import for it to the above section as per the other languages.
 You changes should end up looking something like this:

 ```JavaScript
 import EnglishFlag from "./images/languages/english.png";